 Road Safety Statistics

-The latest Australian road fatality data (July 2016) shows that:
+The latest Australian road deaths data (September 2019, preliminary) shows that:

 This bulletin contains monthly summaries and current counts of Australian fatal road crashes.